karltm/imldiff/README.md

 - Explain the importance of the features for the observed differences, by aggregating them or plotting the distribution in a scatter plot
 - Explain the marginal effect of a feature for the observed differences using SHAP dependence plots, similar to the partial dependence plots proposed by Friedman (Friedman, Jerome H. "Greedy function approximation: a gradient boosting machine." _Annals of statistics_ (2001): 1189-1232.)
 - Cluster instances with similar SHAP values

+## References

+The proposed approach is compared to [diro2c](https://gitlab.com/andsta/diro2c) by Andreas Staufer, released under the GNU General Public License v3.0.
+For this reason, the following scripts have been copied from this [revision](https://gitlab.com/andsta/diro2c/-/commit/176095eba8740cac81cfbb9a545300018c8af82c) and left unmodified:

+- diro2c.py
+- rule_extractor.py
+- data_generation/*
+- enums/*